ricksikka1/Hooter-v2/notes.md

 26) Cors, allow any site to have access to my api

+27) Add custom authentication in settings under Rest_framework (ONLY FOR DEV PURPOSES)

 ------------------------------------------------ REACT TIME -------------------------------------------------------------------

 1) React hooks are special functions that let us "hook into" React features